Chapter 47 — Closing on Certain Days

 Cease and Desist Order; Injunction; Penalties

-The Commissioner can issue cease and desist orders and seek court injunctions against electronic banking law violations, …
+The commissioner can issue cease and desist orders against persons (other than national banks, federal savings …

 47.73